rfo909/CFT/README.md

 The above is still just a taste of how CFT works.

-The file doc/Doc.html gives a detailed walktrough of most of the functionality.
+Read [full documentation](doc/Doc.md) gives a detailed walktrough of most of the functionality.

+Also check out the example scripts under "code.examples".

 # Philosophy